webthinx/examunit-proctoring/README.md

 ### Signature

-In order to validate that webhook was indeed sent from the right service, the following mechanism should be applied.
+In order to validate that webhook was sent from a trusted service, a following mechanism should be applied.

 - Validate the webhook signature, which is present in the `X-Signature` header.
     - Signature is a HMAC-sha256 hash (using the `Secret key` as a key) of the request body.